This post is for getting started with one of my fab games books. Hello teachers and thank you for choosing my fun teaching method.

-With the preschool games book, it's really helpful if you have the stories.
-You can use the lesson plans that come with those, all made of games from the preschool games book.
+The preschool games book is even easier to use if you have the stories.
+Then you can use the lesson plans that come with those, all made of games from the preschool games book.

-With the primary school games book "176 games" you get 16 elementary lesson plans made of games to get you started, so try those.
-Those lesson plans can be adapted to teach anything.
+With the primary school games book “176 games” you get 16 elementary lesson plans made of games to get you started, so try those.
+And those lesson plans are adaptable to teach anything.

-If you can't get started try teaching six new words.
+If you can’t get started, try teaching six new words.
 For example, start with Hand Sign Stories.
 With your students, make up a gesture for each new word.
-You say the word, students listen and make the gesture.
+Next, you say the word and students listen and make the gesture.
 Speed up as they get better at it.
 Time: 5 mins roughly, but more if students are engrossed and enjoying it.
 The more games you use, the easier it gets.

-Try Blow Your House Down - use the six new words and include a lot of revision words too.
+Next, try Blow Your House Down.
+Continue using the six new words and add revision words too.
 You need lots of pictures of the vocabulary.
-If you don't have any flashcards then you can point to a picture in your textbook and students name that.
-Or you can sketch pictures yourself, and have your students each sketch a few pictures for you, and then make those your vocabulary flashcards.
-You do not want the WORD written by the picture - that's too easy - that's a reading task.
-You just want the picture.
-So students have to recall the word from their memories.
+However, if you don’t have any flashcards, you can point to a picture in your textbook and students name that.
+Or you can sketch pictures yourself and have students each sketch one too.
+Then make those your vocabulary flashcards.
+Please note that you do not want the word written on the image – that’s too easy – that’s a reading task.
+Instead, you only want the picture so students have to recall the word from their memories.
 Then try Ten Sentences with Watermelon using your six new words.

 Once you have used those games to teach vocabulary words, next time you’ll be able to use them for any grammar you like, simply by playing with full sentences that include your target grammar.

-And ask me any questions in the comments below - I'll reply to you!
+And ask me any questions in the comments below since I always reply and am here to help!

 All the best